crawlab-team/webspot/README.md

 ## Development

-Development with Webspot is easy.
 You can follow the following guidance to get started.

 ### Pre-requisites